UmeanNever/NovelSum/README.md

   <summary><b>NovelSelect Options</b></summary>-->

 Please refer to the sections above for data preparation details.
 The code efficiently processes your dataset and returns two outputs: the selected text samples and their corresponding indices.
 Please structure your input text as a list—this can be either raw text content or formatted training data.
 By default, NovelSelect uses the input dataset as the reference dataset, but you may customize this by specifying a different dataset with precomputed embeddings.

+Moreover, you can integrate NovelSelect with quality-based data selection methods by making a straightforward modification to our code—incorporating sample-wise quality scores as multipliers when selecting the sample with maximum "novelty" $v(x)$ at each iteration, as discussed in Section 6 of our paper.

 ```
 Usage: python novelselect.py [OPTIONS]